ChengShiest/Vision-Function-Layer/README.md

 ![tea](./imgs/vfl.png)

-:warning: The `huggingface` package version should be exactly as `4.50.0`
+:warning: The `huggingface` package version should be exactly as `4.50.0` or you should modify the vision token swapping code based on your own version.